usepaladin/event-discovery-database/README.md

 **Configuration**

-The EDS service is configured via [Typesafe Config](https://github.com/lightbend/config) (or your chosen configuration library).
+The EDS service is configured via [Typesafe Config](https://github.com/lightbend/config).
 Configuration settings are typically loaded from:

 -   `application.conf` (in `src/main/resources/`) - Default configurations.
 -   Environment variables - For overriding configurations in different environments.

 **Key Configuration Parameters:**

--   **`eds.instance.id`:** (String, required) Unique identifier for this EDS instance (e.g., tenant ID).
+-   **`veridius.client.id`:** (String, required) Unique identifier for this EDS instance (e.g., tenant ID).
 Used to fetch configuration from the Metadata Database.
 -   **`metadata.database`:** (Database connection details) Configuration for connecting to the central Metadata Database (e.g., JDBC URL, username, password).
 -   **`eventbus.kafka`:** (Kafka producer configuration) Settings for connecting to the Kafka broker of the Event Bus Core Service (e.g., bootstrap servers, serializers).
 -   **`schema.registry`:** (Schema Registry client configuration) Settings for connecting to the Schema Registry (e.g., URL).